 We believe in and practice Biblical Christian liberty.
 Paul the Apostle, along with other New Testament writers, taught that a strict adherence to man-made standards does not honor or please God, and we believe Paul’s message is as relevant today as it was back then.
 We believe Biblical liberty has been replaced in some Christian circles with the “touch not, taste not, handle not” legalism described in Colossians 2:20-23.
 We are fully aware of and believe in the dangers of abusing liberty (Galatians 5:13), however, we are also aware of the dangers of Phariseeism and hypocrisy (Matthew 15:8).
 We believe the correct position is between the two.
 For example, we stand firm against drunkenness and the immoderate use of any substance or activity (I Corinthians 6:10; Ephesians 5:18), but we also stand strong against those who, because of personal conviction or simply traditions of men, twist or add to what the Bible actually teaches (Colossians 2:8).
-We strive to be neither anti-biblical or extra-biblical as some of our brethren have become.
+We strive to be neither anti-biblical or extra-biblical.